 Our body is designed to keep our blood sugar within a tight range that’s best for our health.
 So when our blood sugar rises, this stimulates the pancreas to release insulin, and insulin helps the body to deal with the carbs and bring the blood sugar down.
 That's the simple process of blood sugar regulation.

-We’re not going to go into the whole concept of insulin and blood sugar now, we’ll leave that until another time.
-The important thing to remember here is that when you eat carbs your blood sugar rises, this activates insulin, but your blood sugar rises in varying response depending on the type and the amount of carbohydrate you eat.
+We're not going to go into the whole concept of insulin and blood sugar now, we’ll leave that until another time.
+The important thing to remember here is that when you eat carbs your blood sugar rises, more than when you eat other nutrients like protein and fat, and this activates insulin, but your blood sugar rises in varying response depending on the type and the amount of carbohydrate you eat.

 So let's get back to simple carbohydrates.